harisdaniels/selenium-cucumber-web-automation/README.md

 	   }
 	}
   ```
 - Use `TestRunner` class.
 To [run](https://support.smartbear.com/testleft/docs/bdd/tutorial/cucumber/get-stubs.html) your BDD test, you must use one of the available runners.
-In this tutorial, I will use JUnit, but you can use any other.
+In this project, I will use JUnit, but you can use any other.
   - Create a new JUnit class And Add the following annotations to the class:

   ```